WHY VISIT BHUTAN

-- Datshi: Cow's milk cheese, often served in a spicy stew with red chillies (ema datshi)
+- Datshi: Cow’s milk cheese, often served in a spicy stew with red chilies (ema datshi)

 - Tshoem: A spicy curry made with beef and mushrooms

-- Eue chum: Bhutanese red rice, a nutty-flavoured variety unique to Bhutan
+- Eue chum: Bhutanese red rice, a nutty-flavored variety unique to Bhutan

-- Phaksha Paa: Pork cooked with fiery red chillies
+- Phaksha Paa: Pork cooked with fiery red chilies

-- Sha Kam: Dried beef, often served in a spicy stew with red chillies, radishes and tomato
+- Sha Kam: Dried beef, often served in a spicy stew with red chilies, radishes, and tomato

-- Hoentoe: Buckwheat dumplings from Haa, stuffed with turnip leaves, chilli and cheese
+- Hoentoe: Buckwheat dumplings from Haa, stuffed with turnip leaves, chili, and cheese

-- Jasha Maru: Spicy minced chicken with garlic, ginger, tomatoes and green chilli
+- Jasha Maru: Spicy minced chicken with garlic, ginger, tomatoes and green chili

 - Ara: A rough spirit distilled from fermented rice